Sofia's Diary

-Sofia's Diary is a drama that is shown online through the social networking site Bebo, which is the same site that hosts KateModern.
+Sofia's Diary is a drama web series available through the social networking site Bebo, which is the same site that hosts KateModern.
 A version of Sofia's Diary originally came out in 2003 in Portugal.
 This means it actually predates the first video of lonelygirl15 which came out in 2006.
 Sofia is played by 22-year-old Rachel Hyde-Harvey.

 Sofia's Diary was the second internet based show to make the transition to UK TV (Tiscali Showcase on C4 being the first in 2007) following its acquisition by Channel Five (from Sony Pictures Television International) on 17 April 2008.
 The first two seasons of the show were broadcast on 'Fiver' (previously 'Five Life').
 Following an 8-month break, Sofia's Diary returned to Bebo to begin a 6-week third season, from 29 May 2009.
 This season differs to the first two, in that new episodes are only being shown on Tuesdays and Fridays, as opposed to every weekday.

 Sure Girl originally sponsored Sofia's Diary.
 Season 3 of the show is being exclusively sponsored by Transport for London (TfL), to help increase awareness among teenagers of its road safety campaign.

 In Vietnam, a version is called Nhật ký Vàng Anh.